dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 [1]: https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification-views.md
 [2]: https://github.com/dart-lang/language/blob/master/working/extension_structs/overview.md

+2023.08.17
+  - Add covariance subtype rule for extension types.
+Add rule that it is an error for an extension type member to be abstract.

 2023.07.13
   - Revise many details, in particular the management of ambiguities involving extension type members and non-extension type members.